timvisee/dotfiles/README.md

 ./install
 ```

-On Windows, the `install.bat` script may be used.
-This only installs part of the dotfiles,
-as most aren't supportd on this operating system.

 ## License
 This project is released under the GNU GPL-3.0 license.
 Check out the [LICENSE](LICENSE) file for more information.